-The magnetic treatment may be combined with conventional treatment, e.g. treatment by optical waves.
+The magnetic treatment may be combined with one or more auxiliary treatments, e.g. treatment by optical waves.

-Combined applications of optical waves and magnetic field may be used.
+Combined applications of optical waves and magnetic 5 field may be used.
 The optical treatment may include treatment by optical waves.
 The magnet treatment may be provided by permanent magnets, electromagnetic devices generating a static magnetic field or preferably by magnetic devices generating time-varying magnetic field.
-In the preferred application the method may combine treatment by a pulsed magnetic field and optical treatment.
-The application is not limited by the recited combination so the combined method may include magnetic treatment and any treatment by electromagnetic field such as radiofrequency waves, e.g. microwaves, short waves or long waves.
+In the pre- 10 ferred application the method may combine treatment by a pulsed magnetic field and optical treatment.
+The application is not limited by the recited combination so the combined method may include magnetic treatment and any treatment by electromagnetic field such as radiofrequency waves, e.g. 15 microwaves, short waves or long waves.

 The basic parts of the optical irradiation system to apply the methods of the present invention include a hardware panel and an optical waves generating device or multiple optical waves generating devices.
-The optical waves generating device may be arranged in a pattern such as an array or a matrix.
+The optical waves gener- 20 ating device may be arranged in a pattern such as an array or a matrix.
 The optical waves generating devices may be attached to each other or alternatively be individually mounted on dedicated supports.
 A scanning system may also be one of the options.

 An optical treatment device may include at least one energy source and/or connection to the energy source, a hardware panel for controlling the optical treatment device and an optical waves generating device.
-Non limiting examples of optical waves generating device that may be used include coherent or non-coherent optical waves generating devices, light emitting diodes, lasers, laser diodes, different types of lamps and filtered lamps or combinations thereof.
-The treatment device may include at least one optical waves generating device, more preferably a plurality of optical waves generating devices of wavelength from ultraviolet, visible and infrared spectrum ranges.
-The wavelength may be in the range of 190 to 13000 nm, preferably in the range of 290 to 3000 nm, more preferably in the range of 400 to 1500 nm, even more preferably in the range of 550 to 1450 nm, particularly wavelengths about 915, 1064, 1208 and 1715 nm may be used.
+Non limiting examples of optical waves generating device that may be 30 used include coherent or non-coherent optical waves generating devices, light emitting diodes, lasers, laser diodes, different types of lamps and filtered lamps or combinations thereof.
+The treatment device may include at least one optical waves generating device, more preferably a plurality 35 most preferably in the range of 45 to 450 cm. of optical waves generating devices of wavelength from ultraviolet, visible and infrared spectrum ranges.
+The wavelength may be in the range of 190 to 13000 nm, preferably in the range of 290 to 3000 nm, more preferably in the range of 400 to 1500 nm, even more preferably in the range of 550 40 to 1450 nm, particularly wavelengths about 915, 1064, 1208 and 1715 nm may be used.